 All dog owners know that they are ultimately responsible for the behavior of their pets.
-Some act accordingly; others do not.
-Each state has laws governing what pet owners are responsible for.
+Some act; accordingly, others do not.
+Each state has laws governing a pet owner’s responsibility.

 Some states have leash laws.
-In such jurisdictions, a dog must be one a leash when it is not on the property of the owner.
+In such jurisdictions, a dog must be one a leash when it is not on the owner’s property.

 Determining who is liable for your injuries is one of the most important tasks of a personal injury lawyer in Newport Beach.
 This can be done in several ways.
 Your lawyer can invoke strict liability, which will hold the dog owner liable for all damages caused by their dog as long as it was not provoked.
 There is also the one-bite rule in which dog owners are held liable for injuries caused by their animal if they have reason to believe it is dangerous.

-To do so, your personal injury lawyer in Newport Beach will deploy their in-house investigative team.
-The latter will contact people who witnessed the incident to get their statements.
+To do so, your personal injury lawyer will deploy their in-house investigative team.
+The investigator will contact people who witnessed the incident to get their statements.
 It is also possible for your lawyer to get the court to order DNA samples from the dog.
 If they match the dog DNA in your wound, then you will have proved the veracity of your claim.